bertiniteam/b2/README.md

 ### Disclaimer

-Bertini 2 is in early development.
+Bertini 2 is in active development.
 Although many of the core capabilities are present, performance needs some serious improvement, and there are probably issues.
 That said, you can help us improve Bertini 2 if you try it out.
-As of this time (2016.06.03), there is not yet a black box executable in the style of Bertini 1, although there is a parser for the INPUT section of Bertini input files.
+As of this time (2016.11.01), there is not yet a black box executable in the style of Bertini 1, although there is a parser for the INPUT section of Bertini input files.

 ### Supported systems

 Supported platforms as of this writing include GNU Linux, Unix, and Mac OSX.
 Windows support is promised and upcoming.
+We welcome help getting compiling and testing on Windows

 ### 0. Dependencies